 I spent many hours of my surgical career treating patients who were admitted through the emergency room, and I treated them for a multitude of acute and serious problems.
 It has been more than twenty years since I retired from my surgical practice, but I still experience some anxiety when a hear an ambulance siren, and reflexively think that I might soon be getting a call to the ER.
 Some of my angst in those days was thinking I would have to provide emergency care to a family member or a close friend, which occasionally happened.
 That is the reality of practicing medicine in a small community.

 “We’re taking him immediately to the OR without any more tests!”
 I commanded.
-I was told the OR crew was en route, so we started the move to the OR while I continued holding the life-saving pressure.
+I was told the OR crew was en route, so we started the move to the OR while I continued holding the critical pressure.
 I asked the patient how he was doing and he said, “I’m scared to death.”
-“We’ve got it under control Jim,” I tried to reassure him.
+“We’ve got it all under control Jim and you are going to be alright,” I tried to reassure him.

 Jim was a thirty year old man with a husky physique and a bull-like neck which made our work a lot harder.
 I was thankful he was alert and able to communicate, because his injury was obviously to the left carotid artery, and he was not getting any blood flow to the left side of his brain from that artery which I had occluded.

 Once we had him asleep under anesthesia and could get two occluding clamps on the proximal and distal ends of the severed artery we could proceed at a more relaxed pace.
 I discovered he had been stabbed with a fixed-blade broad-head arrow, well known to local deer hunters.
 The external wound was quite scary, once we had time to fully inspect the injury.
 We repaired the artery and re-established blood flow to his brain within thirty minutes.
 We waited to see if he had any significant brain damage, and fortunately within an hour or two after awakening from the anesthetic, he was talking coherently and his cognition was excellent.